JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <div class="box" markdown="1">
 *Development Anecdote:*\\
 Many of the ridiculous news headlines were taken directly from real life, with slight changes to fit the game's world and avoid copyright issues.
-An attempt was also made to emulate the sensationalized writing style from real news sources in the articles; such as calling celebrities by their most famous roles/affiliations rather than using their names and exploiting tragedy to push corporate agendas.
+An attempt was also made to emulate the sensationalized writing style from real news sources in the articles; such as calling celebrities by their most famous roles/affiliations rather than using their names and exploiting tragedy to push biased agendas.
 This is in contrast with the more technical and grounded writing of the "Wax" documents, which gives an anthological look into the inner workings of the dystopian world.
 </div>

 <header id="part-III" class="page-header"><h2><span class="number">3.3</span> Part III: "9-5" FPS</h2></header>